mac-65/hardsub/README.md

 command line options to get anything to work.
 For most use cases, no options or very few options are needed.
-The idea is that this script can be used in a "batch" mode with many different types of source videos to produce a reasonable batch of output files in a unified video container.
+The idea is that this script can be used in a "batch" mode with many different types of source videos to produce a reasonable batch of output files in a unified video container, e.g. <code>MP4</code>.
 I'm going for a *plug-n-play* type of application.

 The script is 100% <code>/bin/bash</code> with lots of help from additional